ropensci/BaseSet/README.md

 #> 7        f    B 0.9460158
 ```

-The equivalent operations are possible with the sets
+The equivalent operations performed on classical sets are possible with
+fuzzy sets:

 ``` r
 union(fuzzy_set, sets = c("A", "B"))